FAQ: What to Expect

 When will I get my first retirement check?

 As long as we have received all of the mandatory forms within the correct filing timeframes, your first retirement benefit will be paid to you on the last business day of the month of your requested retirement date.
-The pension payment will be based on the financial information available to NHRS at the time of your retirement.
-This is referred to as a “preliminary benefit.”
+For example, if you retire on January 1, your first anticipated deposit would be at the end of January.

 I understand my first payment is a preliminary calculation, when can I expect my final monthly benefit amount to begin being paid to me?

 The amount of your final earnings and total service credit will likely not be available to NHRS when the first payment is made.
 After all of the financial information is received from your former employer, your benefit will be recalculated and finalized.
-You should begin receiving your final benefit amounts no later than 90 calendar days from your retirement date, unless there are delays with your former employer providing NHRS with your final wage and contribution information and confirmation of your termination.
+You should begin receiving your final benefit amounts approximately 4-6 months from your retirement date, unless there are delays with your former employer providing NHRS with your final wage and contribution information and confirmation of your termination.
 If the finalized benefit is more or less than the preliminary benefit, then a retroactive adjustment will be made to the pension benefits which were previously received.